a-partha/acris-project/README.md

 5. **Vectorization**: Uses Scikit-learn’s TF-IDF to embed summaries, creating a vector index for semantic search (finds similar records by meaning).
 6. **Retrieval-Augmented Generation**:
    - For any user question, retrieves the most relevant filings using the vector index
-   - Passes those records as context to an LLM (OpenAI GPT) to generate a natural-language answer
+   - Passes those records as context to an LLM (Google Gemini) to generate a natural-language answer

 ## Key Results & Learnings
 - Built a fully local ELT+AI pipeline—no cloud dependencies